pauldotyu/moaw/workshops/pre03-aks/workshop.md

 kubectl apply -f azure-voting-db-deployment.yaml
 ```

+## Exposing Deployments with Services

 With the database deployed in a pod, the front end application will need to be able to connect to it.
 We could use the Pod IP to connect to that will not be resilient since Pods are ephemeral and are given random IP addresses as they are created.
-So we'll need to create a service for the PostgreSQL database.
+So we'll need to create a [Service](https://kubernetes.io/docs/concepts/services-networking/service/) for the PostgreSQL database.
 Think of a service like an internal load balancer.
 This will give the front end app a single point of entry to connect to the database.

 We can create a service imperatively using the `kubectl expose` command and specifying the deployment name.
 However, we should use the same technique of creating a YAML file and then modifying it to suit our needs.